 Many of the documents that are difficult to obtain include passports, medical exams, biometrics, police certifications and others.
 Applications are being allotted a rolling 90-day extension to catch up with their paperwork.

-Earlier, the authorities suspended language tests however some testing centers have begun to reopen and resume activities.
-Candidates who have been approved for permanent residents cannot travel to Canada, unless they are exempt to the restrictions.
+Earlier, the authorities suspended language tests however some testing centres have begun to reopen and resume activities.
+Candidates who have been approved for permanent residents cannot travel to Canada unless they are exempt from the restrictions.